mmondics/aiops-z/README.md

     On this page, we see visualizations of two of the main goals of CP4WAIOps - Improved Mean Time to Restore (MTTR) and Reduction of Noise.

     **Mean Time to Resolution (MTTR)** is the total time period from the start of a failure to when the failure resolves and operations resume.
-For business critical applications, downtime of just a few minutes can mean thousands or millions of dollars worth of lost revenue.
+For business-critical applications, downtime of just a few minutes can mean thousands or millions of dollars' worth of lost revenue.
 IBM Cloud Pak for Watson AIOps reduces MTTR by using AI-driven insights to recommend actions and runbooks to solve the issue more quickly.

-    **Noise Reduction** is the concept of reducting the number of IT events and alerts that your operations staff must evaluate, speeding recovery time and reducing employee fatigue.
+    **Noise Reduction** is the concept of reducing the number of IT events and alerts that your operations staff must evaluate, speeding recovery time and reducing employee fatigue.

     In the image above, over 300,000 events were narrowed down to 10,000 alerts, which were further narrowed down to 431 stories.
 These stories are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation if stories are repeating.